University policy for student appeal procedures on grades

 The steps outlined here, beginning with step A, must be followed by any student seeking to appeal a grade.
 Student grade appeals must be processed in the regular semester immediately following the issuance of the grade in dispute (by commencement for fall or spring) regardless whether the student is enrolled at the university.
 It is university policy that students filing grievances and those who are witnesses are protected from retaliation.
-Students who believe they are victims of retaliation should immediately contact the dean of the college or school in which the course is offered.
+A student who believes they are a victim of retaliation should immediately contact the dean of the college or school in which the course is offered.

 A. The aggrieved student must first undergo the informal procedure of conferring with the instructor, stating any evidence and reasons for questioning that the grade received was not given in good faith.
 The instructor is obliged to review the matter, explain the grading procedure used and show how the grade in question was determined.
 If the instructor is a graduate assistant and this interview does not resolve the difficulty, the student may then take the problem to the faculty member in charge of the course (regular faculty member or director of the course sequence).

 B. If the grading dispute is not resolved in step A, the student may appeal to the department chair or other appropriate chair of the area within the department (if any).
 The department chair may confer with the instructor to handle the problem.
 Step B applies only in departmentalized colleges or schools.